 6. Don’t Sleep on the Floor

 While it’s easy to lay your mattress on the floor for the first night, you should set aside some time to build your bedframe.
 It’s a small but effective way to bring structure to your space.
 After you’ve folded your sheets, managed your pillows and organized the rest of the room, it’ll look a lot less temporary.
+On the other hand, in your kid’s bedroom you might postpone adding the bed and let them sleep on the mattress only – they will surely have fun playing camping in their new room!”

 7. Focus on Your Lighting